-The NR user plane protocol is located in the User Plane of the Radio Network layer over either the Xn or the X2 or the F1 interface or the UP interface between eNB-CP and eNB-UP.
+The NR user plane protocol is located in the User Plane of the Radio Network layer over either the Xn or the X2 or the F1 interface or the W1 interface or the UP interface between eNB-CP and eNB-UP.

 The NR user plane protocol is used to convey control information related to the user data flow management of data radio bearers.